EvilOlaf/scum/README.md

 All server data is exposed in the `scumserver-data` folder.
 For further information check [here](https://www.google.com/search?q=scum+server+settings).

+### How to automatically restart every X hours?

+This image does not come with an automated way to periodically restart.
+Though this should be easy enough to setup using a *cronjob*, like
+`0 */6 * * * YourDockerUser cd /path/to/docker/compose/file && docker compose restart`
+Depending on your OS, the command might be `docker-compose` instead of `docker compose`.
+Needs different time or interval but lacking knowledge of cron?
+Check [crontab.guru](https://crontab.guru/)

 ### Which Docker image? `main` or `latest`?

 Images tagged as `latest` are **tested and known to work.**